There are tons of credit cards out there. Some offer frequent flyer miles, while others offer cashback or low introductory rates.

 Not only are Aspiration committed to sustainability, but for every purchase you make (over $1.50) they will plant a tree on your behalf.
 Rounding up your purchase gives you the opportunity to plant another!

-What’s more, if you reach a carbon footprint of zero – which is trackable through their app – Aspiration will offer you cash back of up to one percent on purchases.
+What’s more, if you reach a carbon footprint of zero – which is trackable through their app – Aspiration will offer you cashback of up to 1% on all purchases.
 And if you want to take it one step further, you can even choose to use this cashback to plant trees, too.

 Aspiration achieves this through its partnership with the Eden Reforestation Projects (ERP), which so far has planted more than half a billion trees.
 Since there are about 3 trillion trees in the world, that means ERP has so far planted about 16 percent of all the trees on planet earth – that’s a lot of trees!